-Our story – Grasshopper Geography as a family business
+Our Story – Grasshopper Geography as a Family Business

 Let me give you a summary on the changes that led up to this moment: you being able to read about us, as partners.
 In life and in business, so to say.